ashychiu/dsa-cohort/week2-day2.md

 \*/

 // Pseduo code
-// setup an empty string of substring
+// setup a hashmap
-// loop through the string, check if hashmap has the character, if yes stop. if not add to substring
+// loop through the string, check if hashmap has the character, if yes stop. if not add to hashmap
-// return length of subString
+// return the size of the hashmap

 **Answer**